 From the Muriel Barbery fansite: Muriel Barbery was born May 28th, 1969 in Casablanca, Morocco.
 She was raised in France.
 She entered the École Normale Supérieure de Fontenay-Saint-Cloud in 1990 and obtained her agrégation in philosophy in 1993.
 She then taught philosophy at the Université de Bourgogne, in a lycée, and at the Saint-Lô IUFM.
 She currently lives in Japan with her husband Stéphane.
 She is a French novelist and professor of philosophy.
 She has written two books that have been translated into English, Gourmet Rhapsody (original title Une Gourmandise, 2000) and The Elegance of the Hedgehog (original title: L’Élégance du hérisson, 2006).

-I love this quote by Muriel Barbery in an interview on Book Browse.
-“I have to make a confession: I never think of the reader as I write.
+I love this quote by Muriel Barbery: “I have to make a confession: I never think of the reader as I write.
 Writing is an intimate, almost secret, activity.
 I only follow with my pen my own sensations and desires.”